View Bluford Turner's Obituary on www.swtimes.com/ and share memories

 Bluford Matthew Turner, 38, of Van Buren passed away Wednesday, Jan.
 15, 2020, at his home.
 He was a machine operator at Pepper Source in Van Buren and of the Baptist faith.

-He is survived by his wife, Amanda of Paris; two daughters, Danyelle Turner of Paris and Raelynn Turner of Van Buren; two sons, Craig Turner of Paris and Sean Anderson of Clarksville; four brothers, Daniel, David, Thomas and Timothy Turner, all of Texas; a grandson, Ethan Anderson of Clarksville; and his father, Bluford Wayne Turner of Amarillo, Texas.
+He is survived by his wife, Amanda of Paris; two daughters, Danyelle Turner of Paris and Raelynn Turner of Van Buren; two sons, Craig Turner of Paris and Sean Anderson of Clarksville; four brothers, Daniel, David, Thomas and Timothy Turner, all of Texas; a grandson, Ethan Anderson of Clarksville; his father, Bluford Wayne Turner of Amarillo, Texas; and his mother, Connie Gibbs Turner of Mathis, Texas.

 Memorial service will be held at 2 p.m.
 Saturday, Jan.
 25, 2020, at Ocker Memorial Chapel in Van Buren with Pastor Mark Griffith officiating, under the direction of Ocker Funeral Home in Van Buren.